mlevy2525/P3PO/README.md

 - Open the label_points notebook.
 In the first cell you will need to set several variables.

 - The first is the path to the image/video you want to label points on.
 If you want to label an image make sure you set use_video to False.
+You can also label from a pickle file of the correct format.

 - Next you'll need to name your task, remember this name as you'll need to use it later to point the final code towards your labeled points.